manfredspitze/student-inheritance-starter/primm-directions.md

 5. What is the purpose of the `learn()` method in the AI class?
 6. Which attributes will the AI class get/grab from the Human class?
 7. Which attribute belongs specifically to the AI class?
+8. How many attributes **total** will an instance of the AI class have?

 ---